 The above integrations are great if you have a follow-up sequence once your leads sign up and email promotion down the line.

 Unlike other landing page tools, Unbounce lets you A/B split test your pages, popups, and sticky bars.

 Within minutes, you can begin improving your marketing efforts by testing landing pages.

-After enough significant data, you’ll be able to determine which pages are performing best in your campaign monitor that Unbounce provides.
+After enough significant data, you can determine which pages are performing best in your campaign monitor that Unbounce provides.

 As you can see, Unbounce will ask you about which conversion goals you want to track.
 This page has both form submissions and a linked phone number that will be tracked within the Unbounce platform.
 The A/B testing capabilities will measure which page performs best.

 Dynamic Text Replacement

 As a marketing company that manages Google PPC ads for multiple business types, the Dynamic Text Replacement intrigued me.

 It lets you personalize your search campaigns by matching the copy (i.e., your headline) to the keyword search phrase users typed in Google before clicking on your ad and landing on your page.

 Google Ads already offered dynamic keyword insertion for ad copy, but if you wanted your ad pages to do this, you’d have to rely on an advanced tool like Unbounce to get this done.

 Imagine how much better visitors will convert when you tailor your pages and pop-up experience to their search intent.
 This is powerful stuff.